Wednesday, 28 January 2015

 Close, but of course the correct wording should have been, "We're irresponsible!"

-This is not another image of the same two containers but of another pair with the same problem.
-One can only wonder where during the rail journey this problem occurred and how far the train travelled with this unsafe situation.
+This is not another image of the same two containers, but of another pair with the same problem.
+One can only wonder where during the rail journey this problem occurred, and how far the train travelled with this unsafe situation.
+The two in the background (right) have the same issues.

 Seemingly giving credence to that old superstition, "Bad things come in threes." or in this case in multiples of three.
 Six containers arrived together in this state.